MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 The *unmap* signal is emitted when *widget* is going to be unmapped, which means that either it or any of its parents up to the toplevel widget have been set as hidden.

-As *unmap* indicates that a widget will not be shown any longer, it can be used to, for example, stop an animation on the widget.
+As IInt :$_handler_id, Gnome::GObject::Object :_widget( will not be shown any longer, it can be used to, for example, stop an animation on the widget.

     method handler (
       Gnome::GObject::Object :widget($widget),